sysnasri/dotin/README.md

 # Ansible

-I could have Installed ansible via vagrant which is also added to the project but the installation procedure is done via the following ansible role.
+I could have Installed swarm cluster via vagrant but it is much more easier to use a simple ansible role.
+I have bootstraped  the nodes via vagrant which is added to the project but the installation procedure is done via the following ansible role.

         ansible-galaxy install atosatto.docker-swarm

-for those who want to install via vagrant please reffer to vagrant folder.
+for those who want to install via vagrant please reffer to vagrant documentations.

 # Gitlab